 Transfer requirements for private and out-of-state colleges and universities vary.
 Students should consult the transfer institution's catalog or website.
-Las Positas College counselors can also advise students on independent college and university requirements and preparation.
+Las Positas College counselors can also advise students on independent and out-of-state college and university requirements and preparation.